Five Per Cent for Nothing: Composition

 The Yes Album brought the band the success they had sought, and they soon returned to the studio to record a fourth album, Fragile.
-During discussions about how to use the band drummer Bill Bruford suggested that the songs be a mix of longer group compositions and shorter pieces by the individual members that showcased their individual talents.
+During discussions about the new album, drummer Bill Bruford suggested that the songs be a mix of longer group compositions and shorter pieces by the individual members that showcased their individual talents.
 "We were well short of a full album of material we could all agree on," Bruford recalled later.
 He lamented that his suggestion was not quite taken as he had intended—a way to resolve ongoing conflicts amongst the members.

 New keyboardist Rick Wakeman, who had replaced another original member, Tony Kaye, was enthusiastic about the idea, pointing out that Yes had gained many new fans through its recent success and this would allow them to get to know the band better.

 Squire and singer Jon Anderson contributed "The Fish (Schindleria praematurus)" and "We Have Heaven" respectively, short pieces in which they performed multiple parts.
 Howe's "Mood for A Day" was a solo acoustic piece on a classical guitar, and Wakeman's "Cans and Brahms" was a short adaptation of part of the third movement of that composer's Fourth Symphony with various keyboards taking the parts of instrument groups within the orchestra.
 Bruford offered a short piece, 16 bars repeated twice, in which the guitar, bass and keyboard parts are, as the album's liner notes say, "taken directly from the percussion line", i.e. triggered by beats on individual drums in the kit.